 The 27th Katari Japanese Storytelling Festival – Those Were the Days, My Friends.

 Join us for an afternoon of Japanese folk tales, stories, songs and mime performances at the 27th annual Katari Storytelling Festival.
 This family-friendly event is presented in cooperation with the Toronto Storytelling Festival.
 The Katari Japanese Storytellers programme includes traditional and contemporary storytelling for all ages.

 Admission: Free (RSVP required)

 Wheelchair Accessibility: Yes

-Koko Kikuchi Born in Tohoku, in the Northeast region of Japan, Koko has been involved in Katari since its inception.
-He specialized in the folktakes of his native region of Iwate.
+Born in Tohoku, the northeast of Japan, Koko has been involved in Katari since its inception.
+He specializes in the folktales of his native region of Iwate Prefecture.

-Yusuke Tanaka Veteran translator, writer and director of the Katari Storytellers since 1994, he has been telling Ainu people’s stories and his own adaptations of Japanese folklore in many places including New York, Seoul, Kyoto, Tokyo and Sapporo.
+A veteran translator, writer, director of the Katari Storytelling Festival since 1994.
+He has been telling stories of the Ainu people, and his own adaptations of Japanese folklore in many places including New York, Seoul, Kyoto, Tokyo and Sapporo.

-Noriko Yamamoto A professional dancer, mime, silent storyteller, and visual artist.
-Since moving to Toronto from Tokyo in 1994, Noriko has added Nia dance exercise to her repertoire.
+A professional dancer, mime, silent storyteller, and visual artist.
+Since moving to Toronto from Tokyo in 1994, Noriko has added Nia to her repertoire.
 She performs regularly at schools, libraries, festivals, and at various other events.